-Contemporary information security systems (ISS) and especially those Internet-based are primarily based on the usage of intelligent methods.
-The case of intrusion detection systems (IDS) is machine learning oriented, and some of them are using data mining [1,2].
-Such sophisticated technologies are time- and labor-consuming, it is very hard making them satisfy the demands for results convergence and low computational complexity.
-However designers and customers accept such difficulties trying to gain from higher security of such decision support applications.
-Here the base concept is to make a powerful human-centered system combined with firewalls or other passive security tools which complex defends against different groups of intruders.
-It is obvious that we should introduce different ontologies to support the IDS work or the system will be not enough reliable.
-In the next two Sections we'll show ontologies usage in different decision support methods and applications in data mining, web mining and/or data warehousing.
+Contemporary ISS and especially the web-based systems are primarily using intelligent methods.
+IDS or IPS are machine learning oriented, and some of them are using knowledge discovery and data mining [1,2].
+Such sophisticated technologies are time- and labor-consuming, and it is very hard to make them satisfy the standard demands for convergence of the results and/or comparatively low computational complexity.
+However designers and customers accept such difficulties trying to gain from higher reliability of such applications.
+The base concept of the presented paper is to make a powerful human-centered system combined with firewalls, IPS or other security tools.
+It could make a complex defense against different groups of intruders.
+Aiming at that, we should introduce different ontologies to support the IDS work or the system will be not enough reliable.
+In the next two sections we'll show the usage of ontologies in different decision support methods and applications in data mining, web mining and/or other computation discovery or evolutionary systems.

-Usually ontologies are issued to support methods/applications to probabilistic, fuzzy inference, or uncertainty processing [3-6].
-Our research shows other [7], sometimes nonstandard ways that are not defeating the other contemporary research but are making something in addition to well known methods, and so are useful to be combined.
-The next Section is dedicated to a new self-learning method that constantly searches for knowledge conflicts or its ultimate case-contradictions-and tries to resolve it [8].
-This is found to be the best way to self-improvement via the correction of incompleteness or inconsistency.
-On contrary to other machine learning methods, our proposal is ontology-driven and isn't heuristic by nature.
+Usually ontologies are issued to support methods or applications to probabilistic, fuzzy inference or uncertainty processing [3-6].
+Our research shows [7] other, nonstandard ways that are not excluding the other contemporary research but are making something in addition to well known methods, and so are useful to be combined with.
+The next Section is dedicated to a new self-learning method that constantly searches for knowledge conflicts or its ultimate case-contradictions-and tries to resolve them [8].
+It is found to be the best way to self-improvement via the constant correction of knowledge incompleteness or inconsistency.
+On contrary to other machine learning methods, our proposal is ontology-driven and it is much less heuristic by nature than the other well known methods from the field.
 In this case the keyword self-learning is introduced to emphasize the above quoted differences.

-In Section 3 different human-centered methods are used to check the truth value of one or group of statements.
-They are named below in the text: definition of the problem, target question or a goal for short, e.g. goal to detect a possible intrusion.
+In section 3 different human-centered methods are used to check the truth value of one or group of statements.
+Those statements are named below in the text: definition of the problem, target question or a goal for short, e.g. goal to detect a possible intrusion.
 We are not trying to elaborate completely automatic systems.
-Since the first knowledge discovery systems it is seen that making more or less automatic inference system makes it full of heuristics, which restricts its future development.
-Instead we offer making the machine the best human's advisor which founds some interesting patterns and represents it in an user-friendly manner.
-Some of similar ideas are used in cognitive graphics but our methods are absolutely different and we prefer to name the filed: human-machine creation.
+Since the first knowledge discovery systems, it is seen that making more or less automatic inference system makes it over fulfilled of heuristics which restricts its future development.
+Instead we offer making the machine the best human's advisor.
+The machine founds some interesting patterns and represents it in an user-friendly manner.
+Some of similar ideas are used in cognitive graphics but our methods are absolutely different and we prefer to name the field: human-machine creation.
+It is shown that in many cases the act of creation isn't something very difficult, it may resemble a human-machine brainstorm method where the machine 'mechanical' part of work aims at catching some repeating/resembling patterns or show other relations or regularities to the user who may take his fuzzy part of the investigation.